MIRI TSO Recommended Strategies

 See also: Understanding Exposure TimesMIRI Cross-Mode Recommended Strategies

-For time-series observations, the challenge is to achieve maximum detector stability and measurement precision over timescales of several to many hours.
+For time-series observations, the challenge is to achieve maximum detector stability and measurement precision over timescales ranging from several to many hours.
 This section provides guidance for achieving the best possible results for TSOs using MIRI observing modes.

 Exposure configuration

-TSOs are best executed in a single staring exposure for a particular transit or eclipse event, to achieve optimal detector and telescope pointing stability.
+TSOs are best executed in a single staring exposure covering the duration of the time-variable event of interest, in order to achieve optimal detector and telescope pointing stability.

-Contrary to "regular" science observations, the total length of the exposure is not chosen based on the required S/N ratio, but on the duration of the transit event.
-Knowledge of the transit timing and duration is therefore essential for planning such observations (see Scheduling TSOs).
+Contrary to "regular" science observations, the total length of the exposure is not chosen based on the required signal-to-noise ratio, but rather on the duration of the event.
+Knowledge of the event's timing and duration is therefore essential for planning such observations (see Scheduling TSOs).
 In the data calibration and processing of TSOs, each integration ("ramp") is treated as an individual exposure.

-The number of groups in each integration should be calculated using the JWST Exposure Time Calculator (ETC), either optimizing for the required S/N ratio and/or the desired time resolution (i.e., the cadence at which the light curve should be sampled).
+The number of groups in each integration should be calculated using the JWST Exposure Time Calculator (ETC) by optimizing the signal-to-noise ratio of each integration and/or the desired time resolution (i.e., the cadence at which the light curve is sampled).
 In the case of very bright targets, the user has to balance the number of groups (where, generally, more is better) against potential saturation issues.
 In Figure 1 we provide some guidance for these choices.
-In general, the minimum recommended number of groups in an integration for accurate calibration is 5; values between 2 and 5 are also permitted, though the calibration accuracy may be affected for such observations.
-The maximum recommended length of an integration is approximately ~1,000 s, based on our current best understanding of cosmic ray arrival statistics and cosmic ray impact on the MIRI detectors.
+In general, the minimum recommended number of groups in an integration for accurate calibration is 5; values between 2 and 5 are also permitted, though the calibration accuracy may be sub-optimal for such observations.
+The maximum recommended length of an integration is approximately ~1,000 s, based on our current best understanding of cosmic ray statistics and the effects of cosmic ray impacts on the MIRI detectors.

 Detector readout mode